John Kirk (archaeologist): Curator

-Initial plans to house the collection in Pickering in the 1920s ultimately failed.
+Initial plans to house the collection at Pickering Memorial Hall in the 1920s ultimately failed.
 In 1931 Kirk advertised more widely for expressions of interest from sites who wished to house his collection, receiving responses from sites in Middlesbrough, Wakefield, Batley, Doncaster and York, with the latter eventually being successful.
-The Female Prison (now part of York Castle Museum) was bought by the York Corporation in 1934 and modified to house the Kirk Collection of "bygones", opening as the Castle Museum in 1938.
+The Female Prison (now part of York Castle Museum) was bought by the City of York Corporation in 1934 and modified to house the Kirk Collection of "bygones", opening as the Castle Museum in 1938.
 A major attraction of this new museum was the recreation of a late Victorian street, named 'Kirkgate'; this was the first of its kind in Britain.

 Kirk and his deputy curator, Violet Rodgers were both recreated by re-enactors on Kirkgate, the reconstructed Victorian street, as part of the Castle Museum's 80th anniversary in 2018.

 Awards and fellowships

 Kirk was a Member of the Royal College of Surgeons and a Fellow of the Society of Antiquaries of London.
 In 1938 he was elected an honorary member of the Yorkshire Philosophical Society.